-- LMASKCLOSE might be asserted by the slave when LMACTIVE is deasserted, but the new activity begins at the master before it begins to close the LTI interface.
-In this case, it asserts LMACTIVE and ignores LMASKCLOSE. - The master might assert LMACTIVE to give early notice to the slave to start its clocks, before the master is ready for the interface to be opened.
+- LMASKCLOSE might be asserted by the Subordinate when LMACTIVE is deasserted, but the new activity begins at the Manager before it begins to close the LTI interface.
+In this case, it asserts LMACTIVE and ignores LMASKCLOSE. - The Manager might assert LMACTIVE to give early notice to the Subordinate to start its clocks, before the Manager is ready for the interface to be opened.